Vilsol/go-pob/CONTRIBUTING.md

 ### Running WASM Tests

-First ensure that you have the appropriate NodeJS version installed. (currently `18.4.0`, easiest managed with `nvm` or equivalent)
+First ensure that you have the appropriate NodeJS version installed. (current version can be seen in [devbox.json](devbox.json))

 Then you should be able to execute all tests using `./.github/wasm_test.sh` script.